Connect with others who understand.

 Weighing Risks and Benefits of Highly Effective DMTs

-Like all medications, including those available over the counter, highly effective DMTs have both risks and benefits.
+Like all medications, highly effective DMTs have both risks and benefits.
 Safety concerns should be a key consideration when thinking about switching therapies.
 Also, an individual’s safety profile may change as they age, develop other health conditions, or experience immune system changes.
 Researchers have found that the safety risks of certain MS medications are likely to be greater as people age.

 Your neurologist will help you weigh the possible side effects of a highly effective DMT against the potential benefit of reduced relapse rate and slower progression of MS.